aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 To complete enabling of third party applications we need to **promote** the connections our third party app will use to **domain-level connections**.

-To do this we will need to use the [Management API](https://auth0.com/docs/api/management/v2#!/Connections/get_connections). **However** ... the management API needs the API token of the API that you created by following the previous guide.
+To do this we will need to use the [Management API](https://auth0.com/docs/api/management/v2#!/Connections/get_connections). **However** ... the management API needs the API token of the **Auth0 Management API**, which is a **System API** that is created when you create a tenant, in your dashboard under the section called **APIS**.
 You can get this token by using an API explorer [here](https://manage.auth0.com/#/apis/management/explorer).
 Once you have copied the API token.
 Go back to the [Management API](https://auth0.com/docs/api/management/v2#!/Connections/get_connections) and do the following :

 ![auth0_promote_connections_1](./documentation/resources/auth0_promote_connections_1.png)